Back Pain Overview

 - Avoid lifting heavy weights and running on hard surfaces.

 - Manage your stress and anxiety issues.

-The pain intensity is not always a reliable metric because different people have different pain thresholds and some of the more severe spine conditions, such as disc herniation, may not even cause pain.
+The pain intensity is not always a reliable metric because different people have different pain thresholds.
+Also, some of the more severe spine conditions, such as disc herniation, may not even cause pain.
 But your doctor needs to know it before prescribing any medication.
 So you will be asked about the nature, frequency, and the intensity of the pain.

 If you tend to visit the doctor for every little complaint, it’s actually not a bad thing when it comes to back pain.
 Because if you believe that time will heal the pain, you may be entirely off the mark as degenerative conditions only get worse with time.
 Since many of the symptoms of these conditions do not manifest until at an advanced stage, you should consider regular check-ups.

 In any case, if your back pain comes with fever, numbness, loss of reflex, loss of bowel control, or weight loss, it is imperative that you visit a doctor.

 References [ + ]

 |1.||↑||Sieper, Jochen, J. Braun, M. Rudwaleit, A. Boonen, and A. Zink.
 “Ankylosing spondylitis: an overview.”
 Annals of the rheumatic diseases 61, no. suppl 3 (2002): iii8-iii18.|